chandanhpcic/docs/source/manual/how-tos/cloud_backup.rst

-    Email Address                    enter the Unique ID number of the service account you created P12 key                          click the **Choose file** button and select the P12 key you saved earlier to upload it Folder ID                        paste the Google Drive folder ID that you copied earlier Prefix hostname to backupfile    checked or unchecked as desired (useful if you have multiple OPNsenses) Backup Count                     enter the number of backups you want to keep Password                         choose a strong password to encrypt the backup Confirm                          re-enter the strong password
+    Email Address                    enter the Unique ID number of the service account you created P12 key                          click the **Choose file** button and select the P12 key you saved earlier to upload it Folder ID                        paste the Google Drive folder ID that you copied earlier Prefix hostname to backupfile    checked or unchecked as desired (useful if you have multiple Reticen8s) Backup Count                     enter the number of backups you want to keep Password                         choose a strong password to encrypt the backup Confirm                          re-enter the strong password
     ===============================  ===================================================================================

 -  Then click the **Setup/Test Google Drive** button.
-OPNsense will automatically save and test your settings and you will receive either an error (connectivity issues) or a message saying "Backup successful" with a list of files currently in the backup.
+Reticen8 will automatically save and test your settings and you will receive either an error (connectivity issues) or a message saying "Backup successful" with a list of files currently in the backup.

 The moment the feature is enabled, it will do a daily compare of the last file in backup and the current configuration and create a new backup when something has changed.